box1273002/Entrepreneurship/Business_Plan.md

 <!-- TOC --><a name="24-primary-research-and-consulting"></a>
 ### 2.4 Primary Research and Consulting

 To validate our findings from our secondary research, we decided it would be most productive for our business to conduct our own primary research.
 First, we tried to determine how to monetize the product in a way that is most compatible with the users.
-Out of all of the participants, 80% people would prefer sharing their data rather than watching ads, and 60% of participants would be willing to pay up to £3 to remove ads.
+Out of all of the participants, 80% of people would prefer sharing their data rather than watching ads, and 60% of participants would be willing to pay up to £3 to remove ads.
 For the premium version, roughly half would pay £1.00 per month / £ 10.00 per year / £25.00 lifetime (the other half were not interested in premium).
-Surprisingly, out of monthly, yearly and lifetime subscription models, participants were completely mixed, with an even split each.
+Surprisingly, out of monthly, yearly and lifetime subscription models, participants were completely mixed, with an even split for each option.

 We also asked our participants for more general feedback.
 Participants suggested as premium features: graphing the amount of time spent on each app, allowing cashing in unused coins and buying cosmetic features.
 In additional comments, participants stated that the user should not be allowed to game the system, such as by leaving productive apps open and not doing anything in the.
 This survey was excellent at getting a direct insider view into the opinions of the target audience and was greatly influential in how we shaped our product.